 Is Artificial Intelligence (from now on AI) a gift to humanity or a curse?
-This debate has long been discussed and continues to remains relevant.
-The “invasion” of the AI of the human ecosystem is no longer an undeniable fact.
+This debate has long been discussed and continues to remain relevant.
+The “invasion” of the AI to the human ecosystem is no longer an undeniable fact.
 Its application areas are many and varied: including healthcare, management, military, financial and economic applications, advertising, the arts, and so on.At the same time, the AI, penetrating the economic, political and military spheres, is becoming one of the decisive factors of the state’s power, affecting geopolitical processes as well.
 The pursuit of leadership in the AI field forces countries to invest more and more in the development of the sector, which in turn stimulates the AI race.

 What Is Artificial Intelligence?

 The AI doesn’t have a universal definition.Although it is due to the emergence of the electronic computing system and artificial neural networks in the 1940s, nowadays it concerns a wider circle of subjects, technologies and methods.Contrary to the widespread perception of AI, it is not a new science branch.
 Many of its foundational concepts are based on over 2000 years of accumulated experience in philosophy, logic, mathematics, cognitive psychology, linguistics and other sciences.
 However, the AI became a research field after World War II.
 In 1950, Alan Turing published his article “Computing Machines and Intelligence”, where he proposed the idea of an “Imitation Game”, which was built around the question “Can Machines Think?”
 Later this idea was qualified as a Turing test, which measured the machine’s (artificial) intelligence.
 Turing’s experiment became an important component of the AI’s philosophy.
 The term AI was first proposed and circulated by the American scientist John McCarthy in 1956 as part of a Dartmouth seminar organized by him.